romah1/simple-voting-contract/README.md

 ```
 ## Example output:
 ```
-➜  simple_voting_contract git:(master) ✗ npx hardhat test
+➜  simple_voting_contract git:(master) npx hardhat test

   Voting
     Deployment
-      ✔ VotingToken should have correct supply and decimals (889ms) ✔ Voting should set correct token address, maxProposalsAllowed and proposalTimeToLive propose(...)
+      ✔ VotingToken should have correct supply and decimals (821ms) ✔ Voting should set correct token address, maxProposalsAllowed and proposalTimeToLive propose(...)
       ✔ propose(...) should emit ProposalCreated event
-      ✔ propose(...) should emit event with correct args ✔ Proposal from contract should be equal proposal from ProposalCreated event ✔ Maximum 3 active proposals should be allowed at a time ✔ Oldest outdated proposal should be removed on propose(...) call ✔ propose(...) should emit ProposalDiscarded event for outdated proposal (48ms) vote(...) function
+      ✔ propose(...) should emit event with correct args ✔ Proposal from contract should be equal proposal from ProposalCreated event ✔ Maximum 3 active proposals should be allowed at a time (38ms) ✔ Oldest outdated proposal should be removed on propose(...) call ✔ propose(...) should emit ProposalDiscarded event for outdated proposal (49ms) vote(...) function
-      ✔ vote(..., true) increase votes correctly
-      ✔ vote(..., false) decrease votes correctly
-      ✔ Second vote from single account should be rejected ✔ Token transfer should not add voting power (66ms) ✔ ProposalExecuted event with success:true should be emmited when reached enough votesFor (49ms) ✔ ProposalExecuted event with success:false should be emmited when reached enough votesAgainst (49ms) ✔ VoteSubmitted event should be emited on successfull vote for call ✔ VoteSubmitted event should be emited on successfull vote against call
+      ✔ vote(..., true) should increase votes correctly ✔ vote(..., false) should decrease votes correctly ✔ Second vote from single account should be rejected ✔ Token transfer should not add voting power (62ms) ✔ ProposalExecuted event with success:true should be emmited when reached enough votesFor (48ms) ✔ ProposalExecuted event with success:false should be emmited when reached enough votesAgainst (46ms) ✔ VoteSubmitted event should be emited on successfull vote for call ✔ VoteSubmitted event should be emited on successfull vote against call
 ```